voidflight/CollegeProgrammingProjects/README.md

 # CollegeProgrammingProjects

 This repository is a compilation of different programming projects I did for class in college.
 Many of these projects are neither interesting nor useful.
 However, I no longer have access to a lot of the code I've written over the years (it was saved on a local machine that I no longer own).
 Other code is built off of other people's repositories, so it it's not a good example of programming I've done by myself.
-This is basically the best I could find on short notice.

 Most of the code is in Python, but some (which I'll specify below) is in Java.